softwaremill/ox/doc/basics/start-here.md

 ## Sponsors

-Development and maintenance of ox is sponsored by [SoftwareMill](https://softwaremill.com), a software development and consulting company.
+Development and maintenance of Ox is sponsored by [SoftwareMill](https://softwaremill.com), a software development and consulting company.
 We help clients scale their business through software.
 Our areas of expertise include backends, distributed systems, machine learning and data analytics.